jtarchie/router-benchmark/README.md

 # Router Benchmark

-Benchmark of the most commonly used http routers.
+HTTP routers play a pivotal role in backend development, directing incoming requests to the appropriate handlers.
+This repository provides a benchmark of the most commonly used HTTP routers to help developers make informed decisions.

-Tested routers:
+## Tested Routers

+For consistency, all links point to their respective GitHub repositories:

 - [find-my-way](https://github.com/delvedor/find-my-way)
 - [call](https://github.com/hapijs/call)